All you need to know to add closed captions to video calls, Netflix, and more

 Video calls always happen in real time, so people can’t bundle subtitle files with their footage.
 This means that if you want captions, you’ll have to rely on the smart AI-powered voice recognition systems built into your video-calling app of choice.
 This technology has been around for a while, but apps have only recently begun using it for this purpose.
 Still, you can find the feature in a couple of them.

 Leading the way here is Skype.
-You can turn closed captions on for all video calls by opening Settings (tap your avatar on mobile or the three dots by your avatar on the desktop), and then selecting Calling and Call subtitles.
+You can turn closed captions on for all video calls by opening Settings (tap your avatar on mobile or the three dots by your avatar on the desktop), and then selecting Turn subtitles on.
 By default, Skype will also caption what you say on the call, which can be a little distracting, but you can opt to have subtitles only on video feeds from other participants in the chat.
 You can also specify a particular language that you want captioning in.

 Other video calling apps have yet to take the leap in terms of real time transcription, though it is possible on Pixel phones (more on that shortly).
 Google Duo is taking it slow by testing automatic subtitles on Android and iOS, but only for previously recorded video and audio messages.